Monthly Archives: March 2013

 In Chinese astronomy, this star is part of a group of stars known as Yòu Gèng, meaning “Official in Charge of Pasturing.”

-There are two annual meteor showers that happens every year between the end of Augst and mid-October.
+There are two annual meteor showers that happen every year between the end of Augst and mid-October.
 The Piscid meteor shower has about 15 meteors per hour and they have been clocked up to 28 kilometers per hour.
 The other is the Gamma Piscid meteor shower.
 Of course, successful watching of these meteor showers depends on having a dark night sky.

 The constellation of Pisces is considered in the heavens during the Vernal Equinox which is generally around March 21st.
 The Equinox is the time of year when day and night are at equal lengths of time.

-In the Northern Hemisphere, with the Spring Equinox, we see the days begin to get longer and longer until the Summer Solstice before the yearly rotation around the sun and axel tilt makes them appear to grow shorter again.
+In the Northern Hemisphere, with the Spring Equinox, we see the days begin to get longer and longer until the Summer Solstice before the yearly rotation around the sun and axle tilt makes them appear to grow shorter again.

 For the Southern Hemisphere, it is the opposite for them, it is the Autumn Equinox and the days will be getting shorter and shorter until the Winter Solstice and the Earth’s rotation and Axel tilt changes.